-Linguistics, University of Connecticut
+Linguistics, Simon Fraser University

 I study how exceptionful or probabilistic generalizations over linguistic objects are learned, and how they are represented in the adult linguistic system.
 I am especially interested in phonological patterns that exhibit variation across rather than within lexical items (for example, English stress).
 In patterns like these, competent speakers must learn both the general pattern, and the behavior of individual words.